YoanGab/chatbot_and_recommendation_system/README.md

 Then, we use the cosine similarity to calculate the similarity between two items.
 In this case, we calculate the similarity between the user profile vector and the room profiles.
 We then sort the rooms by their similarity to the user profile, and we return the top 10 rooms.

 ### Preference
 We used the user's preferences to recommend rooms.
 We got the user's preferences from the Discord chat.
 For example, the user can say "I want a room in Manhattan above 100€ with 4 stars" or "I want an appartment in Staten Island between 100 and 200 for 10 nights".
-We used the user's preferences to filter the rooms based on what the user asked and then recommend rooms that watch the the user's preferences.
+We used the user's preferences to filter the rooms based on what the user asked and then recommend rooms that match the the user's preferences.

 ## Language Processing